JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 and incorporated code written by
 Vasileios Paschalidis, Zachariah B. Etienne, Roman Gold, and Stuart L. Shapiro.

-This code is licensed under the LGPLv2.1 license.
-Please see the LICENSE file for details.
+This code is licensed under the same LGPLv2.1 license as the original TwoPunctures code; see the LICENSE file for details.